strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 2.3.1 =
 * BUG FIX: Fixed infinite redirect issue if no account page was set.
 Fixed a few other places where we do is_page() type checks just in case.
+* BUG FIX: Fixed issue where all pages were retitled to Welcome when logged in, if no login page was set.
 * BUG FIX: Fixed issue with BuddyBoss and other themes/plugins that use the_title filter with only one parameter.

 = 2.3 - 2020-05-01 =